smlcodes/employee-services-2023/README.md

 # Employee Services 2023

 ##  Authentication
-- In post man you can see XXXXUSERID required.
+- In post man you can see -USERID required.
 - That is Configured in SecurityConfig.java